dasch-swiss/dsp-tools/docs/file-formats/excel2json.md

 - [`gui_order`](./json-project/ontologies.md#resource-cardinalities)
   (optional): By default, DSP-APP displays the properties in the order how they are listed in the Excel sheet.
   If you prefer another order, you can make a numbering in this column.
-  Example: You order the propnames alphabetically in the Excel, but they should be displayed in another order in DSP-APP.
+  Example: You order the property names alphabetically in the Excel, but they should be displayed in another order in DSP-APP.